backdrop-contrib/composer_manager/README.md

 ### Configuring Composer Manager

-Visit `admin/config/system/composer-manager/settings` for Drupal 7 & 8 or
-`admin/settings/composer-manager/settings` for Drupal 6 as a user with the `administer site configuration` permission to configure Composer Manager.
+Visit `admin/config/system/composer-manager/settings` as a user with the `administer site configuration` permission to configure Composer Manager.

 ### Best Practices